East Hills, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.28 sqmi, all land.

-The portions of the village on Harbor Hill, the former site of Clarence Mackay's estate of the same name, are among the highest areas in Nassau County and Long Island, as a whole.

-Additionally, the Harbor Hill Moraine is named for this hill, as it is one of the terminal moraine's most prominent and famous topographic features.

 The village gained territory from the adjacent Incorporated Village of Brookville between the 1960 census and the 1970 census; this small area is the portion of the village within the Town of Oyster Bay.

+Topography

+The portions of the village on Harbor Hill, the former site of Clarence Mackay's eponymous estate, are among the highest areas in Nassau County, as well as being among some of the highest on Long Island, as a whole.

+Additionally, the Harbor Hill Moraine is named for this hill, due to it being one of the terminal moraine's most prominent and well-known topographic and geographical features.

+Climate

+The Village of East Hills features a humid subtropical climate (Cfa) under the Köppen climate classification.
+As such, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.

 Demographics

 2010 census

 As of the census of 2010, there were 6,955 people residing in the village.
 The racial makeup of the village was 89.85% White, 0.95% African American, 7.40% Asian, 0.49% from other races, and 1.31% from two or more races.
 Hispanic or Latino of any race were 2.24% of the population.